Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 - Build types support software testing and verification (debug build, test build, release build, ect.).
 - Support for multiple toolchains, even within the same set of *project files* and command line options to select different toolchains during verification.
 - [Linker Script Management](build-overview.md#linker-script-management) utilizes device and board information to define the  available memory and allows flexible control of the linker operation.
+- [Generator Support](build-overview.md#generator-support) for utilizing tools such as CubeMX or MCUxpresso Config Tools to configure devices or software stacks.
 - Uses a CMake backend for the build process that integrates with other tools such as VS Code intellisense.

 ## Revision History